-COM223 Beginning Television Production Practicum- 1 credit, repeatable
+COM223 TV Studio Practicum - 1 credit, repeatable

-This course is designed to give you introductory experience in television and video production and introduce you to basic equipment.
-Students will have the opportunity to develop programming for the campus cable channel via studio and remote shoots.
-Students are encouraged to develop projects of personal interest.
+This course is designed to give students introductory experience in television production as it relates to live shoots in a studio setting.
+Students will work with a producer to develop and promote weekly programming for the campus community via the campus cable channel.
+Previous video experience is not necessary.
 Students may repeat this course for credit up to a maximum of 4 credits.